- Intent-Based Swaps: Token transformations with automatic route optimization

 1. Token Operations with Intents

-Use intent-based APIs for all token transformations, including DeFi deposits and withdrawals.Simple Token Swap
+Use intent-based compose flows for all token transformations, including DeFi deposits and withdrawals.Simple Token Swap

 Example: Swap 1 ETH to USDCAave Deposit via Intent